 The Basics: Overview

-One in 3 American adults have high blood pressure.
+Nearly half of American adults have high blood pressure.
 High blood pressure increases your risk for serious health problems, including stroke and heart attack.

 Get your blood pressure checked regularly starting at age 18 — and do your best to keep track of your blood pressure numbers.